 to our historic, living church where the saints have gathered to worship since 1706!
-If you are visiting with us today, please take a wel-come brochure and fill out the visitor card.
+If you are visiting with us today, please take a welcome brochure (located in the card rack on the back of each pew) and fill out the visitor card.
 Please place it in the offering plate or leave it with an usher.